peteroupc/CBOR-Java/api/com.upokecenter.util.DataUtilities.md

 * The Unicode code point at the previous position.
 Returns -1 if
  <code>index</code> is 0 or less, or is greater than the string's length.
  Returns the replacement character (U + FFFD) if the previous character is an unpaired surrogate code point.
+If the return value is 65536 (0x10000) or greater, the code point takes up two UTF-16 code units.

 **Throws:**